In this post, we’ve put together a “Top 10 List of Free and Accessible Things to do in London” for wheelchair users.

 8. Self-Guided Sightseeing Tour

-It costs nothing to look at iconic sights and London has its fair share.
-Rather than spending money on a guided tour why not create your own.
+It costs nothing to look at iconic sights, and London has its fair share.
+Why not create your own rather than spend money on a guided tour?

-You can get free travel maps here, build your list of places to see and explore at your own pace.
+You can get free travel maps here to build your list of places to see and explore at your own pace.

 - Buckingham Palace